I start my workshop on scientific grant writing by asking audience if they think a grant proposal should be more like a magazine or a newspaper.

 And if you want more assistance than this, don’t worry, we have you covered.

 You can go to my workshops page to check out when we will have the next scientific grant writing workshop to get specific help preparing and writing your grant proposal.
-Or, even better, you can sign up to be notified the next time one is scheduled here.

 THE FIX: Think of your reviewer and have lots and lots of empathy for them.
 Like, tons.